NW Washington Corps

 No field show this year.
 Corps activity suspended during reformation/management shake-up.

-Many members joined The Cascades and other corps during the ’69 and ’70 seasons.
+Many members joined The Cascade Cadets and other corps during the ’69 and ’70 seasons.

 1970: Under new management, the corps relocated its base of operations from Seattle, 16-miles north to Lynnwood Washington.

 Fred Lopez is now the Corps Director and the Music Director.